 The “free time” has also allowed us to reorganize closets and drawers, sort and shred old paperwork and start new house projects.
 I like to cook, so it’s been fun trying new recipes that require more finessing than the usual dishes I serve up.
 I’ve also been able to figure out who is getting what for Christmas, which is usually (sadly) a last-minute dash to Amazon.
 I did that planning in October, so I’m way ahead of schedule.

 I’m also being more thoughtful to people.
 A kinder version of myself.
 There is literally nothing we can do about the pandemic, but mask up and ride it out.
 I’m taking things as they come, not getting riled up and setting off on a different path.
 Going with the flow, as they say.

 Ross: Planning Ahead and a Learning a Military Regimen from My Dad

-Working from home has been the ultimate test of self-discipline.
+Working from home during COVID-19 has been the ultimate test of maintaining a proper work-life balance, especially in terms of self-discipline.
 With your TV and couch in close range, the lines between work and home are extremely blurred.
 You can lose an hour very quickly with the smorgasbord of distractions around the house.
 I find, at a bare minimum, you must commit to a daily routine and stick to it.
 You can wake up and the day is your oyster, but it can quickly disappear without some basic planning.